-Traveling Malaysia is easy, affordable, and exciting!
-Malaysia's generous visa policy gives travelers plenty of time for free to explore Kuala Lumpur, the rainforests (including a side trip to Borneo), and the many beautiful islands on both sides of the country.
+Traveling in Malaysia is easy, affordable, and exciting!
+Malaysia's generous visa policy gives travelers from the U.S., Canada, and European Union up to 90 days to explore Kuala Lumpur, the rainforests (including a side trip to Borneo), and the many beautiful islands on both sides of the country.

-Although Thailand — Malaysia's big neighbor to the north — gets a lot of attention from tourists, Malaysia welcomes travelers with a diverse mix of culture that is different from anyplace else.
+Thailand — Malaysia's big neighbor to the north — gets more attention from tourists.
+A lot of travelers skip Malaysia altogether during their trips to Southeast Asia.
+Sadly, they're missing out: Malaysia welcomes everyone with a diverse mix of culture that is different from anyplace else.

 - Time Difference: GMT + 8 hours (12 hours ahead of U.S. Eastern Standard Time)